sillsdev/ptx2pdf/docs/documentation/figures.md

     item, a suffix of ```=1``` is normally an invalid trigger point and will never match.
     The exception to this is when a *stand-alone milestone* **immediately** follows a paragraph break.
     In that case the trigger will activate just before the first piece of actual text after the milestone, assuming there is some.
-  - The code assumes that *any* occurance of the separator in the piclist reference means that what follows is a paragraph number.
-Using some other separator is now supported, with the restriction that (a) it sould not be expected to occur in normal text of a type that might crop up in a key term. (b) it must not contain characters with a special meaning within TeX (e.g. `#`, `$`, `%`, `{`, `}`).
+  - The code assumes that *any* occurrence of the separator in the piclist reference means that what follows is a paragraph number.
+Using some other separator is now supported, with the restriction that (a) it should not be expected to occur in normal text of a type that might crop up in a key term. (b) it must not contain characters with a special meaning within TeX (e.g. `#`, `$`, `%`, `{`, `}`).
 Multiple character separators are permissible.
 The command  below (to be included in the `.tex` file